 Individual Counseling for Georgia Teens in Residential Programs for Troubled Youth is a Cornerstone to Their Recovery.

 Teens entering residential programs for troubled youth are often in a vulnerable position where they have to face their issues away from home without the crutch of drugs or other self-harming behaviors.
 For their treatment to be successful, teens need to connect with caring, knowledgeable staff to create a therapeutic alliance.

 As part of Solstice’s comprehensive treatment approach–including group therapy, family therapy, adventure therapy, and focus on academics–individual therapy is a key component to the healing process.

-Solstice is private, welcoming community for adolescent girls age 14-18 with emotional and behavioral challenges.
+Solstice is private, welcoming community for adolescent girls and assigned female at birth age 14-18 with emotional and behavioral challenges.
 The treatment center is based in scenic Utah, and is currently accepting teens from Georgia.